Exploring Defers

 }

 At work, usually am trying to aggregate data from multiple services and creating a clean copy in a centralized structure.
 So, I personally find this pattern super helpful when working with a critical section that needs to be extracted.
-And most of my interaction with defer if a simple function call.
+And most of my interaction with defer is a simple function call.
 But let’s take that a little further and explore the interaction between defer, closures and pointers.
 The blog states that the “A deferred function’s arguments are evaluated when the defer statement is evaluated.”

 func BasicDefer(i int) int {